Overview of OpdeHaar garden in the Hoevelakense Wood in The Netherlands

-5 acres of interconnecting gardens
+OpdeHaar – 5 acres of interconnecting gardens

-Op de Haar” comprises almost 2 ha (5acres) of inter-connecting gardens.
-It is situated in the “Hoevelakense Wood” in the centre of the Netherlands.
-It is close to Amersfoort and on the boundary between Gelderland and Utrecht.
-Much of the planting is the work of the current owners, John and Joyce Ramsbotham, who have been developing the gardens since 1991.
-This work continues.
-Detailed information on the individual gardens and their plants can be obtained by clicking on “7 Gardens“.
-A more general background on the establishment of the gardens is given under “History“.
+Here is and overview of OpdeHaar garden.
+Our garden comprises almost 5acres (2ha) of inter-connecting gardens.
+It is situated in the Hoevelakense Wood in the centre of the Netherlands, close to Amersfoort and on the boundary between Gelderland and Utrecht.
+The Hoevelakense Wood is owned by a trust – Stichting Geldersch Landschap en Kastelen – much like the British National Trust.
+Much of the planting in the garden is the work of the current owners, John and Joyce Ramsbotham, who have been developing the gardens since 1991.
+However the work is never done and we continue to make improvements.
+By clicking on “8 Gardens“ you can find more detailed information on the individual gardens and their plants.
+In addition a general background on the establishment of the gardens is given under “History“.

 Woodland and shade-tolerant plants